-- Represents other operating income and expenses, including gains (or loses) on disposition of assets and equity in income from investments. - Includes goodwill amortization of \$126 for each of the three years in the period ended December 31, 2001.
+Represents other operating income and expenses, including gains (or loses) on disposition of assets and equity in income from investments.

+Includes goodwill amortization of \$126 for each of the three years in the period ended December 31, 2001.
 Effective January 1, 2002, SFAS No. 142 "Goodwill and Other Intangible Assets" required that goodwill and other indefinite-lived assets no longer be amortized, but instead be reviewed for impairment annually or more frequently if circumstances indicate potential impairment.
-Net income (loss) would have been \$(1,608), \$(4,398) and \$7,145 for the years ended December 31, 1999, 2000 and 2001, respectively, if SFAS 142 had been in effect on January 1, 1999 - Excludes a net wrife-off of \$108 (\$0.02 basic and diluted per share of common stock) related to a cumulative effect of change in accounting principle for start-up costs in 1999. - Excludes original issue discount associated with our 10 5/8% senior notes in the amount of \$3,024, \$2,694, and \$2,323 as of December 31, 2001, 2002 and 2003, respectively, and \$2,420 and \$2,037 for the nine months ended September 30, 2003 and 2004, respectively.
+Net income (loss) would have been \$(1,608), \$(4,398) and \$7,145 for the years ended December 31, 1999, 2000 and 2001, respectively, if SFAS 142 had been

+- Excludes a net wrife-off of \$108 (\$0.02 basic and diluted per share of common stock) related to a cumulative effect of change in accounting principle for start-up costs in 1999. - Excludes original issue discount associated with our 10 5/8% senior notes in the amount of \$3,024, \$2,694, and \$2,323 as of December 31, 2001, 2002 and 2003, respectively, and \$2,420 and \$2,037 for the nine months ended September 30, 2003 and 2004, respectively.
 The amount as of December 31, 2003 includes \$40,000 outstanding under our long-term, revolving credit facility, which was undrawn as of September 30, 2004. - See our discussion of EBITDA as a non-GAAP financial measure immediately following these footnotes. - Calculated as EBITDA divided by interest expense.
-For purposes of calculating the ratio of EBITDA to interest expense, EBITDA consists of the components referred to in footnote - Calculated as earnings divided by fixed charges.
+For purposes of calculating the ratio of EBITDA to interest expense, EBITDA consists of the components referred to in footnote (5) above. - (7) Calculated as earnings divided by fixed charges.
 For the purpose of computing the ratio of earnings to fixed charges, earnings consist of income from continuing operations plus fixed charges, excluding capitalized interest.
 Fixed charges consist of interest whether expensed or capitalized and amortization of loan costs.
-In fiscal years 1999 and 2000, our earnings were insufficient to cover fixed charges by approximately \$3.0 million and \$3.3 million, respectively.

-We owned 22 OSVs at December 31, 2003.
+In fiscal years 1999 and 2000, our earnings were insufficient to cover fixed charges by approximately \$3.0 million and \$3.3 million, respectively. - We owned 22 OSVs at December 31, 2003.
 We took delivery of a newly constructed OSV on January 21, 2004.
 Utilization rates are average rates based on a 365-day year.
-Vessels are considered utilized when they are generating revenues.

-- Average dayrates represent average revenue per day, which includes charter hire and brokerage revenue, based on the number of days during the period that the OSVs generated - The averages for the year ended December 31, 2003 give effect to our sale of the Energy 5502 on January 28, 2003 and our acquisition of the Energy 8001 on February 28, 2003.
-As of December 31, 2003, our tank barge fleet consisted of 16 vessels.
-Three of these tank barges were retired from service by the end of 2004.
-We currently have five double-hulled (11) - Average dayrates represent average revenue per day, including time charters, brokerage revenue, revenues generated on a per-barrel-transported basis, demurrage, shipdocking and fuel surcharge revenue, based on the number of days during the period that the tank barges generated revenue.
+Vessels are considered utilized when they are generating revenues. - Average dayrates represent average revenue per day, which includes charter hire and brokerage revenue, based on the number of days during the period that the OSVs generated - The averages for the year ended December 31, 2003 give effect to our sale of the Energy 5502 on January 28, 2003 and our acquisition of the Energy 8001 on February 28, 2003.
+(11)As of December 31, 2003, our tank barge fleet consisted of 16 vessels. - Average dayrates represent average revenue per day, including time charters, brokerage revenue, revenues generated on a per-barrel-transported basis, demurrage, shipdocking and fuel surcharge revenue, based on the number of days during the period that the tank barges generated revenue.
 For purposes of brokerage arrangements, this calculation (12)excludes that portion of revenue that is equal to the cost of in-chartering third-party equipment paid by customers.